Notes on the Geography of The Western United States: Downtown Dallas I

 It was followed two years later, in 1890, by a new county courthouse, now a fine museum of Dallas history.

 Although downtown began to be depopulated many decades ago, the First Baptist Church remains a Dallas phenomenon.
-It began broadcasting over the radio in 1921 and added television in 1951.
+It began broadcasting in 1921 and added television in 1951.
 By 1991 it had a membership of 28,000 and a campus of a dozen buildings clustered in what is now the Arts District, residential when the church began.

 The sanctuary seats 2,000, but there's too much gray hair for complacency.